AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/translation.md

 1. Configure the legacy translation workflow option as per your setup:

-    - (*Default*) If you use the latest translation workflow, then Disable the **Run legacy translation workflow** option.
+    - (*Default*) If you want to use the latest translation workflow, then Disable the **Run legacy translation workflow** option.
-    - If you use the legacy translation workflow, then Enable the **Run legacy translation workflow** option.
+    - If you want to use the legacy translation workflow, then Enable the **Run legacy translation workflow** option.

 4. Click **Save**.